 Our first Trading Tuesday will represent the launch of our formal secondary market, but this is just one more step in our long history of facilitating sales of shares bought through Seedrs.
-As we mentioned in our last post, since 2014 we’ve completed over 200 trades, helping transfer over 2.5 million shares.
+As we mentioned in our last post, since 2014 we’ve completed over 200 trades.

 Secondary trading isn’t something new for us, and one of the many reasons we designed our nominee structure at inception was to make trading as simple and straightforward as possible.
 The missing piece until now, however, has been the element of discovery.
 The trades we have facilitated so far have come after a buyer and seller found each other either outside of the platform or even within the platform in a discussion forum.

 What the Seedrs Secondary Market brings is the mechanism through which buyers and sellers can find each other.
 Beginning on the first Tuesday of every month, the market will be open for one week.
 During this time, investors will be able to buy and sell shares from each other.
 This means that there will be one trading cycle per month.
 This is what we are calling Trading Tuesdays.

 This is one of the key ingredients in allowing secondary trading to scale, and that is why we, and so many members of our community, are so excited about this development.

 During the week after the trading cycle we will complete the paperwork, release the funds directly into the seller’s investment account and reflect the transfer of shares on the Seedrs platform.

 During the week before the next trading cycle we will prepare the share lots for the next batch of sellers who have requested to sell their shares.